 One thing I find helps, is keeping the structure of the post as loose as possible.
 Meaning, when I start writing, I’ll keep the ending open because I’m keen to see where it could go.
 What I’ve started doing recently is writing multiple endings (which years ago I hated doing) because I'm not always going to get it perfect first time every time.

 The ending is usually the most difficult part.
-I want to leave people on a high – maybe with a chuckle in their voice, or an encouragement in their step.
-But it’s so frustrating when what I’m trying to say just doesn’t hit that mark.
+I want to leave people on a high - maybe with a chuckle or some sort of encouragement.
+But it's so frustrating when what I'm trying to say just doesn't hit that mark.
 So one thing I try to remember, is not to take myself too seriously.
 I don’t have a fancy writing degree.
 This isn’t my job.
 No one will pay me for posting another article on this blog.
 This is just something I really enjoy doing, so above all else, I should try to enjoy it.
 The Process isn’t so much about writing the best thing, it’s about finding the best way to do something I already love.

 Why am I telling you this?

 Now I’m interested to find out: what’s your process?
 Maybe you’ve got a specific way you do your job, write something, or make a meal.
-Leave a comment or send me a message!
 Sharing is caring.